DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/gpu/nvidia/install_nvidia_driver_of_operator.md

 - The kernel version of the cluster nodes where the gpu-operator is to be deployed must be completely consistent.
 The distribution and GPU card model of the nodes must fall within the scope specified in the [GPU Support Matrix](../gpu_matrix.md).
-- The user has already installed version v0.20.0 or above of the [addon offline package](../../../../download/addon/history.md) on the platform (Addon has supported installing the gpu-operator since v0.12, but the gpu-operator only has built-in support for CentOS 7.9).
+- The user has already installed v0.20.0 or above of the [addon offline package](../../../../download/addon/history.md) on the platform (Addon has supported installing the gpu-operator since v0.12, but the gpu-operator only has built-in support for CentOS 7.9).
-- When installing the gpu-operator, select version v23.9.0+2 or above.
+- When installing the gpu-operator, select v23.9.0+2 or above.

 ## Steps